-The Queens Beasts coin series reflects the history and symbolism of Great Britain.
-Each coin in this series is dedicated to a special mythical or heraldic animal.
+The Queens Beasts coins series reflects the history and symbolism of Great Britain.
+Each piece in this series is dedicated to a special mythical or heraldic animal.
 All of them have long served as a protector for the British monarchy.
-These coins combine rich history, British tradition and art, so this is the reason for their popularity among collectors, numismatists and investors around the world.

-So, here we would like to highlight the Queen's beasts coins series peculiarities, explore why these coins are so special and valuable, and find out more about the best way to check collector coins for value.
+So, here we would like to highlight the Queen's beasts coins series peculiarities, explore why they are so special and valuable, and find out more about the best way to check collector coins for value.

 The Lion of England